 We know some practices are having a hard time transitioning to the Quality Payment model.
 But if you can, keep CMS super happy with you from the start.

-Doing so, you’ll become a superstar MIPS expert and you could walk away with a nice bonus percentage for 2019, too.
+Doing so, you’ll become a superstar MACRA and MIPS expert and you could walk away with a nice bonus percentage for 2019, too.
 And who doesn’t like bonuses?